abesto/blog/source/_posts/2011-12-26-bringing-back-the-scroll-buttons-to-gmail.md

   - Client
   - Desktop
 ---
+**Update (2014-02-27)**: User stylesheets have been disabled starting with Chrome 32.
+If you just want cool scroll-bars, try an extension like [Rescroller](https://chrome.google.com/webstore/detail/rescroller/ddehdnnhjimbggeeenghijehnpakijod).
+If you want to have your stylesheets back, [this](http://stackoverflow.com/a/21210882/583780) answer on StackOverflow explains how to do that.

 **Update (2013-12-23)**: The horrible extinction of the scroll-bar buttons has spread from GMail to all of Chrome.
 The style-sheet is now updated to work with recent versions of Chrome and GMail, and look much better than before.
 The design update is an adaptation of the stylesheet [here](https://www.coffeepowered.net/2011/06/17/sexy-css-scrollbars/) - I made it a bit simpler (in code) and lighter (in color).

 There’s been [some][1] [noise][2] [on the ‘net][3] about missing scroll up/down buttons in the new Google design.
 Note that this only affects the browsers based on WebKit (Chrome, Safari and some KDE browsers, to name a few).
 Here’s a way to fix that.